caioertai/bee-or-not-v2/README.md

 - [ ] **CDN Integration**: Asset delivery optimization
 - [ ] **Database Optimization**: Connection pooling and query optimization

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass (`bin/rails test`)
-6. Commit your changes (`git commit -m 'Add amazing feature'`)
-7. Push to the branch (`git push origin feature/amazing-feature`)
-8. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments